 James died at Charity Hospital on April 10, 1941.
 He had suffered with stomach cancer the last year and one half of his life, and apparently was forced to retire from the police in November of 1940.
 The full names and birth places of both his parents appear on his death record.
 James was buried in Calvary Cemetery on April 14 from F. McGinty's at 8112 Superior.15

 I pass this information along not because the Murneys' ancestry hasn't been researched, but mainly to show the inter-connections of all these families who emigrated from the Kilbroney and Kilkeel areas of County Down to the Newburgh section of Cleveland, Ohio.
-Check the sidebar for names and locations to find the other articles.
+Check the tags and categories on this site for articles about some of the others.